PrestaShop/prestashop.github.io/news/_posts/2021-05-31-prestashop-1-7-8-0-beta-release.md

 - Modules using the [new translation system](https://devdocs.prestashop.com/1.7/modules/creation/module-translation/new-system/) introduced in 1.7.6 can now distribute their own translation files in the XLF format.
-You can use the export tool to migrate from legacy PHP catalogue to XLF catalogue
+Users can use the export tool to migrate from legacy PHP catalogue to XLF catalogue

+### Multistore

+#### New Multistore header

 One of the main difficulties for the merchants using the multistore was to know which store they were configuring in the back-office and this was bringing a lot of configuration errors.
-### Multistore

-- Shops running on Multistore now feature a new Back Office header that makes it easy for merchants to tell which context they are on.
-Its background color can be customized for each shop or shop group in the Multistore parameters.
+This is why a new back-office header has been added.
+Its color can be customized for each shop or group of shop(s) in the multistore parameters.
+It makes it easier for the merchants to know which shop or group they are configuring and therefore avoid configuration mistakes.

 ![The new multistore header](/assets/images/2021/06/multistore_header.png)

-- Only on the maintenance page for now, a drop-down list allows the merchant to view the shops list and find out if the page has inherited the group setting or has been customized.
+#### New specific settings drop-down

+This drop-down is displayed in the "all shops" context and group contexts.
+It allows the user to see which settings have been customized in one or several specific shops.
+Therefore the settings that will not be overridden following a change made in "all shops" or in a group context are easier to spot.

+For now, it has been implemented only in the Maintenance page of the back-office.

 ![The new multistore specific setting drop down](/assets/images/2021/06/Specific_settings_drop_down_multistore.png)

-It allows merchants to know at a glance which settings are applied in all shops and which ones have been customized to understand the different behaviors of theirs shops.
+#### Checkboxes

+Checkboxes are displayed in a specific shop context and a group context.

+They are displayed before each field/toggle/parameter and allow merchants to apply specific settings to a store or a group of shops.
+Merchants just need to select the parameter to modify, bring their modifications, and then save.

+For now, they have been implemented only in the Maintenance page of the back office.

+#### Linklist module

+Many users reported that the [linklist module](https://github.com/PrestaShop/ps_linklist) was not [compliant with multistore](https://github.com/PrestaShop/PrestaShop/issues/9795), as it was quite important for their activity to be able to feature different links in the footer depending on the shop.

+This is why it was decided to make a new version (v5.0.0) of this module to make it [compatible with multistore](https://github.com/PrestaShop/ps_linklist/pull/114) and it was achieved thanks to the great work of [Krystian Podemski](https://github.com/kpodemski) :pray:

 ### Experimental features

-The version 1.7.8 is introducing the Experimental features so that complex new features can be disabled or hidden by default until considered stable.
-Experimental features, also known as feature flags, allow developers to deliver small incremental chunks without compromising the system stability, which is a common practice in the software world.
-So on Advanced Parameters > Experimental Features, knowing the risks involved, the developers can enable or disable an experimental feature.
+The version 1.7.8 introduces Experimental features.
+With that, complex new features can be disabled or hidden by default until they are considered stable.
+Experimental features also called "feature flags", allow developers to deliver small incremental improvements without compromising the system stability, which is a common practice in the software world.
+Developers or experienced users can enable or disable an experimental feature in Advanced Parameters > Experimental Features, knowing the risks involved.

 ![The new Experimental features page](/assets/images/2021/06/experimental-features.png)

-### Back Office Product page
+### Back-office Product page

 New features and improvements have been shipped for the product page.
 However, as the product page is a key piece of the Back Office, we are delivering them with extra caution:
-- In 1.7.8, the changes are added in an Experimental product page behind a feature flag: Back Office user must enable the Experimental page before using it.
+- In 1.7.8, the changes are added in an Experimental product page behind a feature flag: back-office user must enable the Experimental page before using it.
 This should allow the community to try out this improved page in test environments and give us a lot of feedback.
 - In the version after 1.7.8, the new and improved product page will replace the current page.

 This 2-step delivery aims to ensure the stability of the changes before they are made definitive.

 The new experimental product page includes:

 - **A bulk suppression in the image manager**

 It allows the user to remove images from the product easily (especially useful when the product features a large number of images).